photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 #### 5. Can you provide us with example files for testing, error logs, or screenshots?

-Please add example files or screenshots that help to reproduce your problem.
-You may also send files via email or share a download link: <https://photoprism.app/contact>
+Please include sample files or screenshots that help to reproduce your problem.
+You can also email files or share a download link, see <https://photoprism.app/contact> for details.

-Learn how to diagnose frontend issues: <https://docs.photoprism.app/getting-started/troubleshooting/browsers/>
+Visit <https://docs.photoprism.app/getting-started/troubleshooting/browsers/> to learn how to diagnose frontend issues.

 **Important: If it is an import, indexing or metadata issue, we require sample files and logs from you.** Otherwise, we will not be able to process your report.
 If it is an import problem specifically, please always provide us with an archive of the files before you import them so that we can actually reproduce the problem.